 • Continued, but slowing population growth: Cardiff has grown significantly over the last 25 years.
-Population projections indicate a slowdown in growth over the next 25 years (2018-2043).
-However, there is still a projected increase of 24,642 residents, with those aged 65+ seeing the highest growth rate.
-The continued growth in the city's older population will result in a need for more health services and will result in a greater demand on both health and care services.
+Although, population projections indicate a slowdown in growth over the next 25 years (2018-2043), there is still a projected increase of 24,642 residents, with those aged 65+ seeing the highest growth rate.
+The continued growth in the city's older population will result in greater need and consequently greater demand for health and care services.

-The 16-64 age category is also projected to see an increase in numbers but will account for a smaller percentage of the total population.
+The 16-64 age category is also projected to see an increase in numbers but will account for a smaller percentage of total population.
 Work will be needed to ensure that the city remains an attractive place to both live and work.
 Furthermore, there is projected to be a decline in the 0-15 age group, which will have implications for long term planning of the city's school system and other public services for children and young people.

-- Making provision for new homes and jobs: Continued growth in the city's population means that there is a need to make provision for new homes and jobs.
-A new Local Development Plan (LDP) is currently being prepared for Cardiff, with a consultation taking place on 3 growth scenarios.
-The options allow consideration of different levels of growth in jobs and homes: - Option A (Baseline): About 19,000 new homes in total (residual requirement for an additional 2,140 new homes); about 30,000 new jobs in total. - Option B: About 24,000 new homes in total (residual requirement for an additional 7,640 new homes); about 32,300 new jobs in total. - Option C: About 30,500 new homes in total (residual requirement for an additional 14,790 new homes); about 43,000 new jobs in total. - An uncertain picture on international migration: Cardiff has seen positive total net migration for a number of years, driven by high levels of net international migration, which offsets a net outflow of people in terms of internal migration.
-The future international migration picture is uncertain, given the recent changes to the immigration system and the impact of Covid-19.
+- Making provision for new homes and jobs: Continued growth in the city's populations means that there is a need to make provision for new homes and jobs.
+Ensuring that new homes are high-quality, sustainable and energy-efficient, and jobs align with the green economy, is fundamental moving forward.
+A new Local Development Plan (LDP) is currently being prepared for Cardiff, with a consultation taking place on 3 population growth scenarios.
+The options allow consideration of different levels of growth in jobs and homes: - Option A (Baseline): About 19,000 new homes in total (residual requirement for an additional 2,140 new homes); about 30,000 new jobs in total. - Option B: About 24,000 new homes in total (residual requirement for an additional 7,640 new homes); about 32,300 new jobs in total. - Option C: About 30,500 new homes in total (residual requirement for an additional 14,790 new homes); about 43,000 new jobs in total. - Managing the environmental impacts of population growth: The environmental impacts of population growth and of climate change is a major long-term challenge for the city.
+Cardiff will need to adapt to help mitigate the potential impacts that are wide ranging and include: greater risk and frequency of flooding and more frequent heatwaves; declines in ecosystem resilience; species decline and increased prevalence of pests and disease, impacting on food security and access to healthy food at a national and global scale.

-- Age profile across the city: Cardiff's older population is currently more concentrated in the North of the city; the Cardiff North locality has both the highest percentage and number of people aged 65+, at 20% (32,128 people).
-Young people (aged 0-25), however, are more concentrated in and around the city centre, with particularly high numbers of young people living in Cathays (16,721), which can be contributed to the large student population. - An increasingly diverse population: 15.3% of Cardiff's population are from ethnic minority backgrounds.
+- An uncertain picture on international migration: Cardiff has seen positive total net migration for a number of years, driven by high levels of net international migration, which offsets a net outflow of people in terms of internal migration.
+The future international migration picture is uncertain, given the recent changes to the immigration system and the impact of Covid-19. - Age profile across the city: Cardiff's older population is currently more concentrated in the North of the city; the Cardiff North locality has both the highest percentage and number of people aged 65+, at 20% (32,128 people).
+Young people (aged 0-25), however, are more concentrated in and around the city centre, with particularly high numbers of young people living in Cathays (16,721), which can be contributed to the large student population. - An increasingly diverse population: 15.3% of Cardiff's population belong to an ethnic minority group.
 This is much higher than the Welsh average of 4.4%, and by far the highest of the Welsh local authorities.
-There is also increasing diversity in the city's young population: in Cardiff, 22.4% of those aged 0-19 identify as belonging to an ethnic minority group.
+There is also increasing diversity in the city's young population: in Cardiff, 22.4% of those aged 0-19 identify as belonging to an ethnic minoritygroup.